CaioRochaCaldas/amazon-clone-appium-automation/README.md

 # Amazon Clone Automation with Appium
-Automation of a mobile application clone of Amazon Shopping using Appium and Robot Framework.
-Includes smoke, regression, and functional tests covering product search, adding items to the cart, managing the wishlist, account creation, adding delivery addresses, and navigating purchased orders.
-The project serves to demonstrate my skills as a test automation engineer, showcasing my knowledge and expertise in implementing effective mobile testing solutions.
+This project is an automation of an Amazon Shopping mobile app clone using Appium and Robot Framework.
+It applies the Page Object Model (POM) design pattern to ensure maintainable and scalable test automation.
+The project includes smoke, regression, and E2E tests covering key user flows: product search, adding items to the cart, managing the wishlist, account creation, adding delivery addresses, and completing product purchases.
+It demonstrates my ability to design robust frameworks and implement effective mobile testing solutions.

 https://github.com/user-attachments/assets/886fe69b-b9e3-47fd-9ae8-5406678df66b